 - User Manuals

 - Software CD-ROM

-What is an oscilloscope and why do I need one?
+What is an Automotive Oscilloscope and why do I need one?

 An oscilloscope (scope) is a simple device.
 All it does is draw a graph of a value (e.g. voltage, current, pressure, sound) vs time.
 The PicoScope is a storage scope so it draws the graph (actually up to four at the same time) and remembers it so that you can study what happened after the event occurs.

-How does the scope know when to draw the graph?
+How does the Automotive Oscilloscope know when to draw the Graph?

-Most scopes start drawing their graphs when they are triggered.
+You can configure your PicoScope to start drawing a graph when it is triggered.
 Some event occurs e.g. an injector closes (see right), the cam sensor detects TDC, the ignition key is turned, the headlights are turned on - you decide.
 The scope draws the graph and you can analyse what happened.